mauroviniciussilva/sample-net-core-ddd/README.md

 ## Unit Tests

-Unit tests were created with [xUnit](https://xunit.net/) for the service layer (soon I will create tests for the data access layers).
+Unit tests were created with [xUnit](https://xunit.net/) for the service and data access (infrastructure) layers.
 All the tests created are in the same project, and this choice was based on the fact that there are few classes to be tested, but you can separate the tests into more projects for each layer according to the size of your project and your preference.
 To facilitate their identification, the layers are separated into folders in the test project.

 ## How to run the application